LIT-Protocol/naga-explorer/README.md

 Lit Explorer Naga is an application that allows you to authenticate with Lit Protocol using the native Lit auth methods.

+## Adding Lit Action examples

+- Add a new file in `src/lit-action-examples/entries/` that default-exports a `LitActionExample`.
+The `id` must be unique.
+- Use `String.raw` to define multiline snippets, e.g. ``const code = String.raw\`...\`;`` and fill in `title`, optional `description`, `order`, and any default `jsParams`.
+- The registry auto-loads every file in that directory, so your example will appear in the Lit Action editor once you save and refresh the app.
+- Prefer small, focused samples that demonstrate a single concept; link to docs inside the description if extra context is needed.

 ## FAQs

 ### What "logged-in" means here